attilagk/BSM-research/notebook/2017-05-29-vcf-comparisons/2017-05-29-vcf-comparisons.md

 #### NeuN_mn reference tissue, indels

+Callsets of indels share some but not all of the above properties with SNV callsets.
+Importantly, the concordance seems lower for indels than for NSPs, but the much lower number of indel records leaves a greater room for certain patterns emerging by chance.

 <img src="figure/venn-caller-neun_mn-indels-1.png" title="plot of chunk venn-caller-neun_mn-indels" alt="plot of chunk venn-caller-neun_mn-indels" width="400px" />

 #### muscle reference tissue, SNVs

+These results are very similar to the previous ones; the muscle reference gives very slightly more candidate variants than NeuN_mn reference, which aligns with the expectation that muscle cell lineage is further away from the NeuN_pl lineage compared to NeuN_mn.
+But the differences are very subtle.

 <img src="figure/venn-caller-muscle-snvs-1.png" title="plot of chunk venn-caller-muscle-snvs" alt="plot of chunk venn-caller-muscle-snvs" width="400px" />